Skip Navigation LinksHome > Water > Water Quality

 For information on locations and times for the annual hydrant testing, residents may call the Springfield Fire Department at 788-8474.
 CWLP customers may call Water Dispatch at 789-2323 ext.
 2 if discoloration persists or for any other questions on water quality.

-Lake turnover is common occurrence that happens with all lake water most often in the fall and sometimes the spring with temperature changes.
-When a lake turnover occurs some may notice what is described an earthy or musty taste and smell to the drinking water.
-The compounds that cause the taste and odor issues are not considered a risk to public health and do not diminish the ability of a water provider to meet water quality guidelines for health standards.
+When certain ecological conditions present in a water reservoir, an increase in algal compounds can occur, resulting in what some may notice and describe an earthy, musty or dirty taste and odor to the drinking water.
+While not aesthetically pleasing, the algal compounds that cause this type of taste and odor issue are non-toxic and not considered a risk to public health.
+These compounds also do not diminish the ability of a water provider to meet water quality guidelines for health standards.

-To ensure CWLP drinking water is safe to drink, and meeting or exceeding all regulatory standards, the utility works hard to meet customer expectations for the water’s aesthetic characteristics – its taste, odor and appearance.
-CWLP feeds powdered activated carbon to reduce taste and odor compounds in the finished drinking water.
-To further address the taste and odor issues, the Water Plant can increase its Powder Activated Carbon in the treatment process and alter the depth of its raw water intake in an attempt to minimize the issue.
-Water Distribution can also enact distribution system flushing to move water.
+While these compounds are not toxic or against any water quality guidelines for health standards or drinking water regulations, CWLP works hard to meet customer expectations for the water’s aesthetic characteristics—its taste, odor and appearance.
+CWLP’s water treatment process feeds powdered activated carbon to reduce taste and odor compounds in the finished drinking water.
+To further address the taste and odor issues, the Water Plant can increase its powder activated carbon in the treatment process and alter the depth of its raw water intake in an attempt to minimize the issue.
+Water Distribution can also enact distribution system flushing to move water, which can be helpful near the conclusion of taste and odor events.

 Lake Circulators “Solar Bees” Proposed To Improve Lake Water Health